-Two options are available for implementing the Performance Monitor:
+This section provides an overview of the options available for implementing the Performance Monitor.

 In a self-monitoring system, the same database that serves the PeopleSoft application is also being used to store the performance data.
 By default, all the elements that are required for the Performance Monitor are installed during the PeopleSoft server installations.
 So implementing the self-monitoring system requires no additional installation steps.